-In general, across all seasons and treatments, this site was characterized by an abundance of live graminoids (40.2%) with adequate litter (28.3%) yielding substantial cover (54.5%) up to 0.25m (Table 15).
-Percent cover of bare ground, live graminoid, live tree, live vine, vertical structure densities at 0.25, 1.25, and 2.25m, canopy cover, and height of vegetation tended to increase from winter to summer, and then begin decreasing by the fall sampling period (Table 15).
-Litter coverage peaked in the fall, dead graminoids and shrubs in the winter, and herbaceous vegetation in the spring (Table 15).
-Soybeans were planted as per routine, therefore, they were only present during the summer sampling period (Table 15).
-Throughout the course of the year, C1 was characterized by herbaceous vegetation, S1 and SW1 by litter and live graminoids, and W1 and WS1 by live graminoids, with C1 having substantially less vertical vegetation structure at 0.25m compared to all other treatment (Table 16).
+In general, across all seasons and treatments, Archibald was characterized by an abundance of live graminoids (40.2%) with adequate litter (28.3%) yielding substantial cover (54.5%) up to 0.25m (Table 16).
+Percent cover of bare ground, live graminoid, live tree, live vine, vertical structure densities at 0.25, 1.25, and 2.25m, canopy cover, and height of vegetation tended to increase from winter to summer, and then begin decreasing by the fall sampling period (Table 16).
+Litter coverage peaked in fall, dead graminoids and shrubs in winter, and herbaceous vegetation in spring (Table 16).
+Soybeans were planted as per routine, therefore, they were only present during the summer sampling period (Table 16).
+Throughout the course of the year, C1 was characterized by herbaceous vegetation, S1 and SW1 by litter and live graminoids, and W1 and WS1 by live graminoids, with C1 having substantially less vertical vegetation structure at 0.25m compared to all other treatments (Table 17).

 All 2 x 2 habitat variables were tested for normality by looking at the skewness and kurtosis of each variable.
-Based on the results of the normality tests (deviations from 0), most habitat variables proved to be non-parametric (Table 7).
-Study sites were then compared using a Kruskal-Wallistest on all 2 x 2 habitat variables.
-Of all variables considered, only soybeans, dead vines, shrubs, and vertical structure density at 1.25m were not statistically different across sites (Table 8).
+Based on the results of the normality tests (deviations from 0), most habitat variables proved to be non-parametric (Table 8).
+Study sites were then compared using a Kruskal-Wallis test on all 2 x 2 habitat variables.
+Of all variables considered, only soybeans, dead vines, shrubs, and vertical structure density at 1.25m were not statistically different across sites (Table 9).

-Capture and non-capture sites, when compared across all seasons and treatments, for all species combined, differed in regards to percent cover of bare ground, live graminoids, dead graminoids, canopy cover, and vertical structure density at 0.25 and 2.25m (Table 17).
+Capture and non-capture sites, when compared across all seasons and treatments, for all species combined, differed with regard to percent cover of bare ground, live graminoids, dead graminoids, canopy cover, and vertical structure density at 0.25 and 2.25m (Table 18).
 Of these, live graminoids and vertical structure at 0.25m were correlated.
-On average, captures sites were associated with 1.0% more bare ground, 20.6% more live graminoids, 7.1% less dead graminoids, 4.7% less canopy cover, 18.9% more vertical structure density at 0.25m, and 7.9% less vertical structure density at 2.25m (Table 18).
+On average, capture sites were associated with 1.0% more bare ground, 20.6% more live graminoids, 7.1% less dead graminoids, 4.7% less canopy cover, 18.9% more vertical structure density at 0.25m, and 7.9% less vertical structure density at 2.25m (Table 19).